Ekeler scores 3 touchdowns, Chargers hold off Texans 34-24 – KION546

 INJURIES

-Houston LB Blake Cashman left the game in the first half with a head injury.
+Houston LB Blake Cashman left in the first half with a head injury.

 METCHIE’S CATCH